-He was however no longer allowed to participate in any extra-curricular activities on campus, including working on the student newspaper.
-To get around the restrictions Geisel signed his stories and drawings with the pseudonym “Seuss,” his middle name.
+Instead, he was no longer allowed to participate in any extra-curricular activities on campus, including working on the student newspaper.
+To get around this restriction Geisel simply signed his stories and drawings with the pseudonym “Seuss,” his middle name.

 Part of what appeals to kids in Dr. Seuss books are his catchy and repetitive rhymes and nonsense words.
 His illustrations are fantastical but elegant and economically drawn.

 Before he became famous Geisel drew many cartoons that were highly racist.
 He drew blacks as savages with big lips and bulging eyes and even used the n-word in his cartoons.
 During the Second World War he drew political cartoons depicting Japanese Americans in insultingly stereotypical ways and treating all Japanese Americans as traitors.